EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 the root volume in GB.
 The default is 16GB.
 (Depending on the image used to create instances, there may be a minimum size for the root volume.)

+For architectures that support separate postgres and barman volumes:

+You may optionally specify ``--postgres-volume-size 64`` to set the size of the Postgres volume in GB.
+The default is 16GB.

+You may optionally specify ``--barman-volume-size 64`` to set the size of the Barman volume in GB.
+The default is 32GB.

 ## Distribution

 You may optionally specify ``--distribution Debian`` (or RedHat, or